Frank Eisenhauer: Science and research

 Since 2005, Eisenhauer has been principal investigator of the GRAVITY experiment, which connects the European Southern Observatory's four Very Large Telescopes in Paranal, Chile, together as stellar interferometers, achieving an angular resolution equivalent to that of a 130-metre diameter telescope.
 Similar to adaptive optics, GRAVITY actively corrects for the interfering influences of the Earth's atmosphere and disturbances in the light path between the telescope and the laboratory, improving sensitivity by several orders of magnitude compared to previous experiments.
 In 2018, this enabled Eisenhauer and colleagues to detect, in particular, the redshift in the gravitational field of a black hole predicted from Albert Einstein's theory of general relativity.
 The same team also succeeded in 2020 in detecting the Schwarzschild precession (orbit comparison Newton and Einstein) in the orbit of the star S2.
 The geometric measurement of the distance to the Galactic centre and the detection of the gravitational redshift in the black hole's gravitational field were confirmed by Andrea Ghez and colleagues with observations at the Keck Observatory on Hawaii.

+Other breakthroughs form the GRAVITY interferometer include the detection of orbital motions near the last stable circular orbit of the massive black hole SgrA*, the spatially resolved dynamical measurement of black hole masses of quasars, first direct detection of an exoplanet by optical interferometry, and first resolution of microlensed images.

 The SINFONI and GRAVITY instruments are part of the instrument suite employed in the discovery and characterization of the Galactic Center Black Hole, for which Reinhard Genzel and Andrea Ghez have been awarded the 2020 Nobel Prize in Physics.

+Since 2020, Eisenhauer is also principal investigator of GRAVITYPlus to upgrade the VLT Interferometer with wide-field fringe tracking and laser guide star adaptive optics.
+The wide field mode has been implemented in the period 2019-2022, the new adaptive optics in 2024.
+The laser guide stars will be available starting 2026.

+The MPE IR/Submm department of Frank Eisenhauer and Reinhard Genzel also leads the development of MICADO, a first light camera and spectrograph for the European Extremely Large Telescope (ELT).

 Other areas of research to which Eisenhauer's observations have contributed include galaxy dynamics in the early universe, active galactic nuclei, and star formation in massive star clusters.